Akanshah520/from-problem-to-pattern/linked_list/README.md

 # Linked List (Basic)

-The Linked List pattern focuses on pointer manipulation and edge-case handling in linear data structures.
+The Linked List pattern focuses on **pointer manipulation**, **edge-case handling**, and maintaining correctness while modifying a mutable data structure.

-Unlike arrays, linked lists require careful control of references, as elements are not stored contiguously in memory.
+Unlike arrays, linked lists do not allow random access, so correctness depends entirely on how references (`next` pointers) are updated.

-This pattern is tested to evaluate correctness, clarity, and comfort with mutable data structures.
+This pattern is tested to evaluate **clarity of thought**, not clever tricks.

 ---

 ## Core Idea

-Every operation on a linked list involves:
+Every linked list problem reduces to:
+- Knowing what each pointer represents
-- Updating pointers correctly
+- Updating pointers in the correct order
-- Preserving access to the remaining list
-- Handling null (`None`) boundaries safely
+- Handling `None` safely

-Small pointer mistakes often lead to broken lists, so clarity is more important than cleverness.
+Most bugs in linked list problems are **pointer bugs**, not algorithmic ones.

 ---

 ## What Interviewers Look For

 - Clean pointer updates
-- Explicit handling of edge cases
+- Correct handling of edge cases (head, tail, single node)
-- Correct use of temporary pointers
-- Calm explanation of list transformations
+- Use of dummy nodes where appropriate
+- Ability to explain pointer movement calmly

+Recursion is optional; **iterative solutions are preferred** unless recursion is explicitly requested.

 ---